-Changes in this permit for Outfall #001 include the revision of ammonia final effluent limits, the revision of pH interim and final effluent limits to include a maximum, the revision of oil and grease from a final limit to a monitoring only requirement, the removal of interim monitoring for E. coli, and the removal of Acute WET test requirements.
+Changes in this permit for Outfall #001 include the revision of Ammonia as N final effluent limits, the revision of Oil & Grease to monitoring, pH was revised to include a maximum limit, and Dissolved Oxygen was moved from monitoring to a limit due to multiple excursions of the water quality standard in DMR data submitted by the facility.
 Changes in this permit include the addition of Permitted Feature INF to distinguish previously required influent sampling and reporting for BOD and TSS.
 No changes to influent monitoring or sampling requirements are included in this permit.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.